NaverCloudPlatform/terraform-provider-ncloud/docs/data-sources/mongodb_products.md

 The following arguments are supported:

 * `image_product_code` - (Required) You can get one from `data ncloud_mongodb_image_product`.
-This is a required value, and each available mysql's specification varies depending on the mongodb image product.
+This is a required value, and each available MongoDB's specification varies depending on the mongodb image product.
 * `product_code` - (Optional) Product code to search from the list.
 Use it for a single search.
 * `exclusion_product_code` - (Optional) Product code to exclude.
 * `infra_resource_detail_type_code` - (Optional) Cloud for MongoDB Other Server infra Detailed Product Code.
 Options : MNGOD | MNGOS | ARBIT | CFGSV